4 Speed and 5 Speed Transmissions

 5. There are quite a few 'tricks' and adjustments that don't readily appear to someone taking apart a gearbox.
 For a truly good operating gearbox, you WILL want to consider a specialist.

 6A.
 The 1974 transmissions had a soft kickstart gear on the input shaft, which can cause problems.
 It is best to not use the kickstarter, except in an emergency.
-A replacement part will be hardened.
+BMW replacement part

 .......and there are DOZENS of these sorts of 'nice to know, or NEEDED to know' items.